 Over the next 50 years Norway had only limited international success, registering a handful of notable results.
 A 3-1 triumph against Sweden in 1960, a 4-3 win over Scotland in 1963 and a memorable 2-1 scalp of England in FIFA World Cup qualifying in 1981, stand out, yet more consistent performances were needed.

 The 1990s saw progress in this area.
 The national team qualified for the 1994 and 1998 FIFA World Cups, and in the latter tournament in France sensationally beat holders Brazil 2-1 to reach the last 16.
-Sadly, qualification for the 2002 World Cup and the 2004 UEFA European Championship eluded them, though they have shown themselves capable of getting results.
+They also made their UEFA European Championship final tournament bow in 2000.
+Sadly, qualification for the 2002 World Cup and UEFA EURO 2004 eluded them, though they have shown themselves capable of getting results.

 Women's football has also soared in popularity during the last 30 years.
 It is now Norway's No1 female sport with 80,000 active players.
 The achievements of the national side merely reflect the elevated status that the game enjoys.
 They took gold at the Sydney Olympics in 2000, the FIFA Women's World Cup in 1995 and the UEFA WOMEN'S EURO in both 1987 and 1993.
 Not content with boosting adult participation, however, the NFF has also expended much energy over the last 25 years in promoting soccer among children.

 Using scientific studies to analyse and assess children's attitudes towards football, the NFF introduced changes that encouraged youngsters to persevere with the game.
 For example, team sizes were reduced from 11 players to seven which had a positive effect, and now the NFF has the highest membership figures among adults and children of either sex of any organisation in Norway.
 Its motto is 'Football for all': an all-inclusive football family open to everybody, irrespective of race, gender, colour or background.